Wedding Guest Transportation Planning

 Do we need to provide transportation for every guest?

-You are not obligated to, but it is strongly recommended when venues are 15+ minutes from hotels, when alcohol will be served, when parking is limited, or when guests are from out of town.
+You are not obligated to, but it is strongly recommended when venues are 15 or more minutes from hotels, when alcohol will be served, when parking is limited, or when guests are from out of town.
 A shuttle signals care and prevents drunk-driving risk.

 How far in advance should we book?

-Book transportation 3–4 months before the wedding, and earlier in peak season.
+Book transportation three to four months before the wedding, and earlier in peak season or for destination weddings.
 Confirm final passenger counts, pickup times, and drop-off instructions two weeks out.

 What about elderly or mobility-impaired guests?

 Reserve a dedicated accessible vehicle or a private car service for guests with mobility needs, and arrange a direct line to the driver.
-Do not assume the main shuttle fleet will be wheelchair-equipped — confirm in the contract.
+Do not assume the main shuttle fleet will be wheelchair-equipped — confirm in the contract and test the equipment before the wedding day.

 Related Guides